louisbarrett/ElasticMaltego/README.md

 # How

-This tool is able to either output maltego entities directly using an elasticsearch query, or produce a Maltego transform mtz pacckage for import into your
+This tool is able to either output maltego entities directly using an elasticsearch query, or produce a Maltego transform mtz package for import into your
 Maltego UI.

 Transform package is created in the local temp directory by default